-- Meanwhile, in a Dutch oven or medium-sized pot on medium heat add remaining 1 tablespoon of oil.
-Add leeks and remaining ¾ teaspoon of salt and ¼ teaspoon of black pepper.
-Cook for about 10 minutes, stirring periodically.
+- Add leeks and remaining ¾ teaspoon of salt and remaining ¼ teaspoon of black pepper.
+Cook, stirring every so often, for about 10 minutes.

-- Add garlic and thyme to leeks and cook 1 minute.
+- Add garlic and thyme to leeks, stirring in, and cook 1 minute.

-- To leek mixture add roasted cauliflower and broth.
+- To leek mixture, add roasted cauliflower florets and broth.
 Bring to low simmer, cover ajar and cook 15 minutes.

 - Turn off heat.
 Using an immersion blender, blend until smooth.

 - Pour in milk.
 Blend again.
-If you want a looser soup, blend in a little more broth.
+If you want a looser or thinner soup, you can add a little more broth and heat through.

-- Stir in cheddar cheese (slowly, in batches) with a spoon until distributed throughout soup.
-Serve and garnish as desired.
+- Stir in cheddar cheese (slowly, in batches) with a spoon until distributed throughout the soup.
+Serve and garnish (if desired) with croutons, chives and/or shredded cheese.
 Enjoy!